tomtominator/Toms-Lathe-and-Saw/Pens.md

 # Pens

-Pens are created using pen kits bought from various suppliers.
-Unlike spoons, I make pens using both purchased wood blanks as well as wood from home due to the importance of the hardness and density of the wood.
-The wood is turned very thin and precisely so blanks must be of the highest quality.

-The pens are denoted (wood type) then (pen kit type).
+Pens are created using pen kits that provide the metal pieces on each pen.
+Sustainably sourced exotic hardwoods of the highest quality are used and each pen is completely unique.
+Pens are denoted (wood type) (pen kit type).

 [Return Home](index.md)